SAP/openui5-fhir/docs/tutorials/4 Request Handling.md

 <table>
   <tr valign="top">
     <td>
-FHIR bundle requests have some advantages over direct requests.
-The number of requests between the UI and the FHIR endpoint can be reduced to a minimum, and the requested URL only contains the service base URL.
-FHIR provides two different types of bundle requests (`batch` and `transaction`).
-Both types submit a set of one or more actions via an HTTP request to the FHIR endpoint, which performs the different actions either independently as a batch or as a single atomic transaction.
+FHIR® bundle requests have some advantages over direct requests.
+The number of requests between the UI and the FHIR® server can be reduced to a minimum, and the requested URL only contains the service base URL.
+FHIR® provides two different types of bundle requests (`batch` and `transaction`).
+Both types submit a set of one or more actions via an HTTP request to the FHIR® server, which performs the different actions either independently as a batch or as a single atomic transaction.
 This implicates that if one or more actions fail, the other actions will be performed anyway (`batch`) or all other actions will not be performed at all (`transaction`).
- For more information about FHIR bundle requests, see the [FHIR-Documentation](https://www.hl7.org/fhir/http.html#transaction).
+ For more information about FHIR® bundle requests, see the [FHIR®-Documentation](https://www.hl7.org/fhir/http.html#transaction).
  </td>
     <td><img src="images/Tutorial_Step_4/request_sample_bundle.PNG" class="side_picture"/></td>
  </tr>